Support at Home

 Use these factsheets to easily under the rules for Grandfathered and Transitional participants, so you can understand how you'll be affected.

-Grandfathered participants are those approved for a home care package before 12 Sept 2024, including those currently on the waitlist.
+Grandfathered participants are those approved for home care funding before 12 Sept 2024, including those currently on the waitlist.

-Transitional participants are those approved for a home care package after 12 Sept 2024 and before 1 July 2025.
+Transitional participants are those approved for home care funding after 12 Sept 2024 and before 1 November 2025.

 Open factsheets here: